1. Planning orcharhino Server installation

 -

-If you decide to send email using an SMTP server which uses TLS authentication, also perform one of the following steps:
+To send email by using an SMTP server that uses TLS authentication, also perform one of the following steps:

 -